udityalaad/FoodBell/README.md

   .

   <p align="center">
-    An end-to-end solution to decode everyday hunger demands !
+    An end-to-end solution to decode your everyday hunger demands !
   </p>
 </div>